 Calming rooms are geared towards sensory-avoiders, or kids who are easily over-stimulated and need a break from sensory stimulation.
 Soothing music and fiber-optic lighting create a relaxing space for decompression.
 This type of lighting is also known as “autism-friendly lighting,” because kids with ASD often have a concurrent sensory processing disorder that manifests in their visual system.
 Deep pressure input, such as that from weighted products, causes the muscles to send calming signals to the brain, so that kids can reorganize their thoughts and improve their focus.
 Rhythmic swinging and motion on a sensory swing is also great for relaxation.

 How can you create a sensory space at home?

 Creating an entire sensory room is not always feasible in the home due to space limitations .
 Instead, we often opt for a smaller sensory area, something that can be customized to your kids’ needs as well as to your space availability.
 This might look like an activity area to get out extra energy between school and homework, or you may decide on a calming corner to soothe your kids before bed.
 Regardless of how much space you can dedicate to a sensory room, there are always positive benefits.
-Set up a small trampoline for active stimulation; a bean bag chair with a weighted blanket or weighted friend is the perfect place to sit and relax.
+Set up a small therapy trampoline for active stimulation; a bean bag chair with a weighted blanket or weighted stuffed animal is the perfect place to sit and relax.
 There is no right answer for which tools to choose.